hamzasidd3634/camera_filter/README.md

 # Description

-Realtime Camera Filters with image crop, text on image , text color and emojis.
-You can user your own custom color list to change filters
+This package will use camera with dynamic color list of filters, crop your image, text on image , change the text color and you can also use emojis.
+You can use your own custom color list to change filters.
+In the end it will provide you an edited image in onDone listener

 # Usage